SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

     url: '<fill in url here>'

 # [Optional]
-# Tags that allow you to categorize your catalog items.
+# Tags that allow you to categorize your Catalog items.
 #   Max number of tags: 5
 #   Max length: 50 characters.
 #   Cannot contain newlines.